hannah880/ai-study-assistant/README.md

 ### Home Page

-> Screenshot coming soon

 ### Ask AI

-> Screenshot coming soon

 ### AI Quiz

-> Screenshot coming soon

 ### Progress Tracking

-> Screenshot coming soon

 ---

 ## Features

 - Upload PDF study notes
-- Automatically extract and process text from PDFs
+- Extracts and processes text from PDFs
 - Generate vector embeddings using EmbeddingGemma
 - Retrieve relevant information using semantic search and cosine similarity
-- Ask AI questions based on uploaded study notes
+- Ask AI questions based on what has been uploaded
 - Display the source document used for answers
-- Generate multiple-choice quizzes from selected topics
+- Multiple-choice quizzes from selected topics are generated
-- Automatically mark quiz answers
+- Marking of quiz answers
 - Show explanations after submission
-- Highlight correct answers in green and incorrect answers in red
+- Correct answers will be in green and incorrect answers in red
 - Generate interactive AI flashcards
-- Track quiz scores and performance
+- Quiz scores and performance are tracked
 - Identify strongest and weakest topics
 - Store quiz history using SQLite
 - Persist uploaded document embeddings between application restarts